We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Models in the Styletto range are slim, discreet, and available in five color combinations.

 The Styletto X is suitable for mild, moderate, and severe hearing loss.
 It also features motion sensors to optimize hearing in every situation.

 The Silk X is a completely-in-canal (CIC) style of hearing aid.
 This means that they are custom-fitted into the ear canal and are one of the smallest models available.

 The CIC type of hearing aid is suitable for mild to moderately severe hearing loss.

-Signia claim the Silk X will instantly fit a user due to the silicone Click Sleeves.
+Signia claims the Silk X will instantly fit a user due to the silicone Click Sleeves.
 This model is available in black and mocha colors.

-Signia sell four different types of models in the Signia Pure range.
+Signia sells four different types of models in the Signia Pure range.
 They are another type of RIC hearing aid.